Age 6– 12 years old

 Montessori Elementary Program

 The Prepared Environment for students aged 6-9 is characterized by much more social conversation between children as age 6 marks a developmental shift in social and emotional growth.
 The child now engages in much more verbal communication with peers during both work and play.
-The older students benefit from helping the younger and through teaching and working together knowledge is reinforced..
+The older students benefit from helping the younger and through teaching and working together knowledge is reinforced.
 Empathizing with the needs of children who are smaller and more expressive can be conducive to humanizing a child’s character.
 While classroom lessons are still given to individual children, it is more common that small groups of children receive lessons based on their developmental standing within the curriculum.
 Because of the open-endedness of the Montessori curriculum there is no ceiling as to what a child can do.
-Because there is a wider program for varied levels, there are a greater range of options for the student’s individual pace.

-Cognitively the Primary child is repeatedly engaging their imagination asking the questions “Why? or How? or When?”, and the Montessori curriculum uses the child’s natural sense of wonder and awe to explore universal questions of scientific, historic and cultural significance.
-The manipulative learning materials and experiences of the Preschool classroom have provided the foundation for the many hands-on learning opportunities of the Primary class.
-Concept presentation using a diverse assortment of learning materials is a resounding theme at this level as repetition and novelty are the keys to learning and mastery.
+Cognitively the Lower Elementary aged child is repeatedly engaging their imagination, asking the questions “Why? or How? or When?”
+The Montessori curriculum uses the child’s natural sense of wonder and awe to explore universal questions of scientific, historic and cultural significance.
+The manipulative learning materials and experiences of the Casa classroom have provided the foundation for the many hands-on learning opportunities of the Lower Elementary class.

-Various learning styles are engaged through the child’s use of a range of materials that teach each Math or Language concepts.
+Various learning styles are engaged through the child’s use of materials that teach Math or Language concepts.
 Almost every lesson contains an opportunity for multi-intelligence experiences for learning.
-As early as age 6 our students begin the personal practise of daily homework and undertake accountability for their learning through partnership in 3-way conferences and through leadership during student-led conferences with their parents and teachers.
+As early as age 6 our students undertake accountability for their learning through partnership in 3-way conferences.

 This is the only level in our program which contains a 4 year age span.
-We include Year 7 students to remain in and graduate from our Intermediate program.
+We include Year 7 students to remain in, and graduate from our Upper Elementary program.
 This final year has a particular emphasis in the area of Personal Planning and Life Skills as these students experience graded evaluation of their classroom work in addition to using a criteria-based evaluation profile.
 This practice prepares them for the experience of the graded system of evaluation used in traditional high school programs.

-Discover our unique preschool programs by arranging a private tour:
+Discover our unique Elementary programs by arranging a private tour:

 Montessori Curriculum Areas